 Safety and Security

-South Africa has known safety and security issues, which are addressed by Government, but the utmost care should be taken, not to attract attention to your own vulnerability.
+South Africa has known safety and security issues, which are addressed by Government, but the utmost care should be taken, not to attract attention to your own vulnerability or valuables.
 Rather do not wear expensive jewellery in public.
 Do not show off expensive equipment or a bulging purse in public.

 When in danger, call the South African Police on 10111.